Support

 If you are a fellow participating in Marie Sklodowska-Curie Actions (MSCA) Doctoral Networks, Postdoctoral Fellow and COFUND projects, you are eligible for InnoNext.

-A mandatory requirement to apply is to upload a Declaration of Honour confirming that you have the authorisation from your supervisor and the Project Coordinator (if different).
+A mandatory requirement to apply is to upload a Declaration of Honour confirming that you have obtained the authorisation from your supervisor and the Project Coordinator (if different).
 This step is crucial, as the Hosting company will have to become an associated partner of your MSCA project.
 What is a Declaration of Honor?
 See the FAQ n.
 2.2

 Additionally, please consider the duration of your fellowship and ensure that the internship duration aligns with your funded project.

 Yes, InnoNext requires that the reference person (Pi/Project coordinator/employer) is informed and authorises the application and internship.
 MSCA-funded projects require the Hosting company to become an associated partner of the project consortium through a Grant agreement amendment.
-The PI/Project coordinator shall notify the request to the European Research & Executive Agency’s Project Officer (REA PO) via a Formal Notification in the Portal.
+The PI/Project coordinator shall notify the request to the European Research & Executive Agency’s Project Officer (REA PO) via a Formal Notification in the dedicated Portal.
 Afterwards, a formal amendment procedure will finalise the changes and the Hosting company will be added to the list of Associated Partners in the system (Part A of the GA) and the Description of Action (Part B of the GA, explaining their role and contribution).
 You can refer to Article 32 of the MSCA Grant Agreement (.pdf), which lists the main contracting requirements and conditions.

 7.3 Is there a limit on the duration of the Innovation internship?